Finding Your Principles and Purpose

-This entry from Timeless & Timely — helping you develop yourself consistently with your values as you learn more — is for members of the Ampersand Guild, our community of paying subscribers.
+We have lifted the paywall on this entry from Timeless & Timely — normally just for members of the Ampersand Guild, our community of paying subscribers.
 In addition to the full essay, members also get links to further resources and reading to give you more perspective.

 So much of leadership is simply about thinking of other people.
 Life is about thinking of other people.